 I become far less happy, joyful, and kind.
 I dislike being criticized in any which way.

 How short or long can an episode be?

-For hypomania, officially the answer is “four days” (DSM).
-But in real life, it’s very clear that episodes can be shorter, and that’s greed upon by nearly all mood experts I’ve ever heard.
+For hypomania, officially the answer is “4 days” (DSM).
+But in real life, it’s very clear that episodes can be shorter, and that’s agreed upon by nearly all mood experts.
 They might disagree whether we should shorten the required duration in the DSM, as that would “admit” a lot more people into the bipolar camp which is already a controversial issue.
 But no one really seems to think that a hypomanic episode lasting only 3 days instead of four is anything other than hypomania; it just doesn’t “meet criteria”, that’s all.